SM

 03

 Designed the generation UX as deliberately simple: upload, generate two variants at increasing levels of AI intervention (Essential / Adapted), approve.
 No manual sliders.
-The mental model was ChatGPT.

 04